Thanks to an amazing location in Florida and epic faculty

 This upper level class takes you to the Atlantic and Gulf Coasts of Florida to apply what you’ve learned in intro classes.
 Includes aerial reconnaissance missions.

-Get your hands on equipment usually reserved for grad students in the new James Center for Molecular and Life Sciences.
+Get your hands on equipment usually reserved for grad students in the James Center for Molecular and Life Sciences.
 Lab classrooms make learning seamless – no need to cart your backpack down the hall for lab – while the coffee shop in the lobby helps keeps those neurons firing.

 Our location gives us easy access a wide variety of marine species in diverse coastal habitats, from sea grass beds to beaches and mangroves.